cran/deepgp/README.md

 ## References

 Sauer, A., Gramacy, R.B., & Higdon, D. (2020).
-Active learning for deep Gaussian process surrogates. *Technometrics*, (just-accepted), 1-39.
+Active learning for deep Gaussian process surrogates. *Technometrics*, (just-accepted), 1-39.  arXiv:2012.08015

 Sauer, A., Cooper, A., & Gramacy, R. B. (2022).
-Vecchia-approximated deep Gaussian processes for computer experiments. *pre-print on arXiv:2204.02904*
+Vecchia-approximated deep Gaussian processes for computer experiments. *Journal of Computational and Graphical Statistics, to appear.*  arXiv:2204.02904

+Gramacy, R. B., Sauer, A. & Wycoff, N. (2022).
+Triangulation candidates for Bayesian optimization.  *Advances in Neural Information Processing Systems (NeurIPS), to appear.*  arXiv:2112.07457

 ## Version History

+What's new in version 1.1.0?

+* Package vignette
+* Option to specify `sep = TRUE` in `fit_one_layer` to fit a GP with separable/anisotropic lengthscales
+* Default cores in predict are now 1 (this avoids a conflict when running multiple sessions simultaneously on a single machine)

 What's new in version 1.0.1?